Food and Drug Administration, HHS.

 Section 512(i) (21 U.S.C.
-360b(i)) was added to the Federal Food, Drug, and Cosmetic Act (the FD Act) by the Animal Drug Amendments of 1968 (90).
+360b(i)) was added to the Federal Food, Drug, and Cosmetic Act (the FD&C Act) by the Animal Drug Amendments of 1968 (Pub.
+L. 90-399).
 Section 512(i) requires the conditions and indications of use of a new animal drug to be published in the Federal Register upon approval of a new animal drug application (NADA) filed under section 512(b) of the FD&C Act.

-In 1988, the Generic Animal Drug and Patent Term Restoration Act (100) added section 512(n)(4)(A) of the FD Act, which states that the Agency shall publish a list of approved new animal drug products and revise that list every 30 days to include each new animal drug that has been approved during that 30-day period.
+In 1988, the Generic Animal Drug and Patent Term Restoration Act (Pub.
+L. 100-670) added section 512(n)(4)(A) of the FD&C Act, which states that the Agency shall publish a list of approved new animal drug products and revise that list every 30 days to include each new animal drug that has been approved during that 30-day period.
 This list, as well as related patent information and marketing exclusivity periods, is contained in a document generally known as the “Green Book,” available at the Agency's public Web site at http://www.fda.gov/AnimalVeterinary/Products/ApprovedAnimalDrugProducts.

 The editorial and clearance processes for publishing the Federal Register notice announcing the approval of an NADA varies from 1 to 2 months after the approval letter is issued to the applicant.
 Consequently, the addition of newly approved product information to the “Green Book” and public disclosure of certain other approval-related information at the Agency's public Web site is delayed until after that Federal Register notice is published.
 Such other approval-related information may include the summary of information forming the basis for approval (known also as the Freedom of Information Summary) and documentation of environmental review.
 Trade and proprietary information in the application file remains confidential and is not disclosed.

-FDA has determined that the subject of this rulemaking is suitable for a direct final rule.
-FDA is amending § 514.11 to change the time when certain approval-related information in an NADA file will be publicly disclosed to ensure that the Agency is able to update the “Green Book” within the 30-day statutory timeframe.
-This rule is intended to make noncontroversial changes to existing regulations.
+This proposed rule is a companion to the direct final rule published elsewhere in this issue of the Federal Register.
+FDA proposes to amend § 514.11 to change the time when certain approval-related information in an NADA file would be publicly disclosed to ensure that the Agency is able to update the “Green Book” within the 30-day statutory time frame.
+This proposed rule is intended to make noncontroversial changes to existing regulations.
 The Agency does not anticipate receiving any significant adverse comment on this rule.

-Consistent with FDA's procedures on direct final rulemaking, we are publishing elsewhere in this issue of the Federal Register a companion proposed rule.
-The companion proposed rule and this direct final rule are substantively identical.
-The companion proposed rule provides the procedural framework within which the rule may be finalized in the event the direct final rule is withdrawn because of any significant adverse comment.
-The comment period for this direct final rule runs concurrently with the comment period of the companion proposed rule.
-Any comments received in response to the companion proposed rule will also be considered as comments regarding this direct final rule.
+Consistent with FDA's procedures on direct final rulemaking, we are publishing elsewhere in this issue of the Federal Register a companion direct final rule.
+The direct final rule and this companion proposed rule are substantively identical.
+This companion proposed rule provides the procedural framework within which the rule may be finalized in the event the direct final rule is withdrawn because of any significant adverse comment.
+The comment period for this proposed rule runs concurrently with the comment period of the companion direct final rule.
+Any comments received in response to the companion direct final rule will also be considered as comments regarding this proposed rule.

-Comments that are frivolous, insubstantial, or outside the scope of the direct final rule will not be considered significant or adverse under this procedure.
-For example, a comment recommending a regulation change in addition to those in the rule would not be considered a significant adverse comment unless the comment states why the rule would be ineffective without the additional change.
-In addition, if a significant adverse comment applies to an amendment, paragraph, or section of this rule and that provision can be severed from the remainder of the rule, FDA may adopt as final those provisions of the rule that are not the subject of a significant adverse comment.
+Comments that are frivolous, insubstantial, or outside the scope of the proposed rule will not be considered significant or adverse under this procedure.
+For example, a comment recommending a regulation change in addition to those in the proposed rule would not be considered a significant adverse comment unless the comment states why the proposed rule would be ineffective without the additional change.
+In addition, if a significant adverse comment applies to an amendment, paragraph, or section of this proposed rule and that provision can be severed from the remainder of the rule, FDA may adopt as final those provisions of the proposed rule that are not the subject of a significant adverse comment.

 A full description of FDA's policy on direct final rule procedures may be found in a guidance document published in the Federal Register of November 21, 1997 (62 FR 62466).
 The guidance document may be accessed at: http://www.fda.gov/RegulatoryInformation/Guidances/ucm125166.htm.

-FDA is issuing this direct final rule under section 512(c) of the FD Act.
+FDA is issuing this proposed rule under section 512(c) of the FD&C Act.
 This section gives the Secretary of Health and Human Services the authority to approve new animal drug applications.
-In addition, section 701(a) of the FD Act (21 U.S.C.
-371(a)) gives FDA general rulemaking authority to issue regulations for the efficient enforcement of the FD Act.
+In addition, section 701(a) of the FD&C Act (21 U.S.C.
+371(a)) gives FDA general rulemaking authority to issue regulations for the efficient enforcement of the FD&C Act.

 FDA has determined under 21 CFR 25.30(h) that this action is of a type that does not individually or cumulatively have a significant effect on the human environment.
 Therefore, neither an environmental assessment nor an environmental impact statement is required.

-FDA has examined the impacts of this direct final rule under Executive Order 12866, Executive Order 13563, the Regulatory Flexibility Act (5 U.S.C.
+FDA has examined the impacts of this proposed rule under Executive Order 12866, Executive Order 13563, the Regulatory Flexibility Act (5 U.S.C.
 601-612), and the Unfunded Mandates Reform Act of 1995 (Pub.
 L. 104-4).
 Executive Orders 12866 and 13563 direct Agencies to assess all costs and benefits of available regulatory alternatives and, when regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety, and other advantages; distributive impacts; and equity).
-The Agency believes that this direct final rule is not a significant regulatory action as defined by Executive Order 12866.
+The Agency believes that this proposed rule is not a significant regulatory action as defined by Executive Order 12866.

-The Regulatory Flexibility Act requires Agencies to analyze regulatory options that would minimize any significant impact of a rule on small entities.
-Because this direct final rule would not impose any compliance costs on the sponsors of animal drug products that are currently marketed or in development, the Agency certifies that this direct final rule will not have a significant economic impact on a substantial number of small entities.
+The Regulatory Flexibility Act requires Agencies to analyze regulatory options that would minimize any Start Printed Page 14632significant impact of a rule on small entities.
+Because this proposed rule would not impose any compliance costs on sponsors of animal drug products that are currently marketed or in development, the Agency proposes to certify that the proposed rule if finalized would not have a significant economic impact on a substantial number of small entities.

-FDA has analyzed this direct final rule in accordance with the principles set forth in Executive Order 13132.
-FDA has determined that the direct final rule does not contain policies that have substantial direct effects on the States, on the relationship between the National Government and the States, or on the distribution of power and responsibilities among the various levels of government.
-Accordingly, the Agency concludes that the direct final rule does not contain policies that have federalism implications as defined in the Executive Order and, consequently, a federalism summary impact statement is not required.
+FDA has analyzed this proposed rule in accordance with the principles set forth in Executive Order 13132.
+FDA has determined that the proposed rule, if finalized, would not contain policies that have substantial direct effects on the States, on the relationship between the National Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+Accordingly, the Agency tentatively concludes that the proposed rule does not contain policies that have federalism implications as defined in the Executive Order and, consequently, a federalism summary impact statement is not required.

-This direct final rule contains no collection of information.
+This proposed rule contains no collection of information.
 Therefore, clearance by the Office of Management and Budget under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520) is not required.

 Interested persons may submit either electronic comments regarding this document to http://www.regulations.gov or written comments to the Division of Dockets Management (see ADDRESSES).
 It is only necessary to send one set of comments.
 Identify comments with the docket number found in brackets in the heading of this document.
 Received comments may be seen in the Division of Dockets Management between 9 a.m. and 4 p.m., Monday through Friday, and will be posted to the docket at http://www.regulations.gov.

-Therefore under the Federal Food, Drug, and Cosmetic Act and under authority delegated to the Commissioner of Food and Drugs, 21 CFR part 514 is amended as follows:
+Therefore under the Federal Food, Drug, and Cosmetic Act and under authority delegated to the Commissioner of Food and Drugs, it is proposed that 21 CFR part 514 be amended as follows: